jjackowski/eclipse2017/README.md

 additional nearby locations.

 The umbra_lcd program is intended for use on a portable computer system built around a Raspberry Pi or something similar.
-It uses GPSD to find its current location, and a HD44780 or compatible LCD to show the results.
+It uses GPSD to find its current location, a HD44780 or compatible LCD to show the results, and a buzzer to provide audible notifications.
 It uses a 20x4 display and a rotary encoder with a button, although use of input is still limited.
 I also wrote it with the expectation that ntpd will be running and synchronizing the clock with GPS.

 What the umbra_lcd program does not yet do that I'd like it to:
- - Estimate the very beginning and ending of the eclipse
+ - Estimate the very beginning and ending of the eclipse (it does a somewhat stupid version of this based on where I'm planning to be)
- - Show sun azimuth and elevation for the very beginning, ending, and mid-totality
+ - Show sun azimuth and elevation for the very beginning, ending, and mid-totality (it does this, but the data comes from Alt_Az_Table and is for where I'm planning to be)

 # Dependencies